 The first physical aspect of PCI compliance point of sale devices and computers which usually run card information through the registers even if you don’t store it.
-To achieve PCI-compliance, you’ll need to work with point of sale devices and computers that have been approved by the payment card industry as being properly secure.
+To achieve PCI compliance, you’ll need to work with point of sale devices and computers that have been approved by the payment card industry as being properly secure.
 This means that the systems have no known security vulnerabilities and come at least part-way preconfigured to help you resist unwanted access or malicious programs.
-Many point of sale vendors have worked hard to get their products up to PCI-compliance so you should have no problem finding a model that suits your needs.
-However, once you have a PCI compliant device, it’s your responsibility to ensure that it is properly configured.
+Many points of sale vendors have worked hard to get their products up to PCI compliance so you should have no problem finding a model that suits your needs.
+However, once you have a PCI-compliant device, it’s your responsibility to ensure that it is properly configured.

 PIN Entry Devices

 PIN entry devices are the machines used to swipe credit and debit cards and enter PIN numbers, hence the name.
 Most people don’t think of their swipe devices as being part of network security but they are a networked end-point that handles payment data.
 Hackers have figured out ways to compromise some models for PIN entry devices and ‘skim’ the swipe data directly from the device.
 The best way to resist this unusual attack is to ensure that you have a PCI-compliant PIN entry device.
 The security vulnerabilities that allowed older models to be hacked have since been fixed in newly approved devices.
 In most cases, you should be able to get compliant swipe devices from the same vendor as your point of sale computers.

 Modern businesses need to run payment information through certain software in order to function properly meaning that your PCI compliance journey isn’t over until your new devices have been set up with the right software installation and settings as well.
 Fortunately, there’s a fairly wide selection of business payment application software for you to choose from as well.
 If used correctly, the approved programs can help you manage payment information safely while encrypted.